-A customer meeting was held on September 10, 2015, at Crestridge Gardens Community Club in Holiday, FL.
-Thirteen customers were present at the meeting.
-Two customers signed up to comment.
-Customers were informed about the ways to send their written comments to the Commission.
-Based on comments at the meeting and written comments received in this docket, the main concern appears to be the financial impact to the customers by a rate increase.
+Customers at the meeting were informed about the ways to send their written comments to the Commission.
+Based on comments received in this docket, the main concern appears to be the financial impact to the customers by a rate increase.